 The use of the bullhook physically harms elephants

-The bullhook is traditionally used on sensitive areas of the body.
+The bullhook is a tool used by mahouts, and many elephant handlers in zoos, circuses and temples, in the management and disciplining of elephants.
+The elephant goad or ankus (from Sanskrit aṅkuśa or ankusha), is traditionally used on sensitive areas of the body.
 For example, a bullhook may be used behind the ears where the skin is paper thin, around the eyes where the skin is also very thin, and on the feet, trunk and around the mouth which are highly enervated.
-These areas are all extremely sensitive to the touch.
+These areas are all extremely sensitive to the touch of the sharp metal stick, or hook, at the end of a bullhook.
+The hook is most often made of steel, or bronze.

 The use of the bullhook psychologically and emotionally harms elephants